-There are a few reasons why women may experience postcoital bleeding from a lack of lubrication, through to the more serious bleeding due to an STI.
-The vaginal bleeding may also present as a brown or pink discharge or ‘spotting’ of blood after sex, which as the name suggests, is small spots of blood on your underwear or toilet paper.
+There are a few reasons why women may experience post-coital bleeding, from a lack of lubrication, through to more serious causes such as an STI.
+Vaginal bleeding may also present as a brown or pink discharge or ‘spotting’ of blood after sex, which as the name suggests, is small spots of blood on your underwear or toilet paper.

 Possible reasons for bleeding after sex

 Loss of virginity – resulting in the hymen breaking.

 Childbirth – following childbirth the vaginal tissues may be more vulnerable to injury.

 Menopause – after the menopause, lower levels of oestrogen can make the vaginal walls thin, dry and inflamed.